A Closer Look at Sorbitol

 *Note: The amount of sorbitol in Sweet Defeat isn't high enough to cause gastrointestinal distress or affect blood sugar levels.

 Sorbitol is generally considered safe for dogs and cats and is sometimes included in pet foods and pet toothpastes.
 While some sweeteners (like xylitol) are poisonous for pets, sorbitol is not one of them.

 How Sorbitol Fits Into Different Diets

-If you’re following a keto diet, the point is the keep your carb intake very low.
+If you’re following a keto diet, the point is to keep your carb intake very low.
 Keto diets focus on net carbs, and sorbitol does contain some carbs.
-To calculate how much, take the total carbs and subtract the fiber.
-A strict keto diet dictates eating fewer than 20 grams of net carbs a day.
+To calculate how many, take the total carbs and subtract the fiber.
+A strict, low-carb ketogenic diet dictates eating fewer than 20 grams of net carbs a day.

 Paleo discourages the use of sweeteners except in very small amounts.
 So avoid sorbitol in chocolates and other low-calorie processed treats.